SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/usage-and-billing.md

 Custom properties may be defined in the [Properties Library](/users-guide/administration#properties) and then set their values in the [Custom properties](#tenants-custom-properties) tab of the tenant.

 You can filter the usage statistics list for a time period by adding the start and end date in the top menu bar and click **Filter**.
-The **Usage statistics** page will show the numbers for all subtenants for this time period (irrespective on when the tenant was created).
+The **Usage statistics** page will show the numbers for all subtenants for this time period.

+>**Info:** If a tenant was created after the selected time period, it will show up but the numbers are "0".

 You can also filter and sort the list on any column by clicking the filter icon next to the column name and providing the filtering criteria.
 See also [Getting Started > UI functionalities and features > Filtering](/users-guide/getting-started/#filtering).

 > **Important:** The date/time range used here might differ from your server time due to different time zones.